What is a data scientist?

-Structured data is organized, typically by categories that make it easy for a computer to sort, read and organize automatically.
-This includes data collected by services, products and electronic devices, but rarely data collected from human input.
-Website traffic data, sales figures, bank accounts or GPS coordinates collected by your smartphone — these are structured forms of data.
+Structured data is organized, typically by categories that make it easy for computers to sort, read, and organize automatically.
+This includes data collected by services, products, and electronic devices, but rarely data collected from human input.
+Website traffic data, sales figures, bank accounts, or GPS coordinates collected by your smartphone — these are structured forms of data.

 Data scientist requirements

-E-commerce: Now that websites collect more than purchase data, data scientists help e-commerce businesses improve customer service, find trends and develop services or products.
+E-commerce: Now that websites collect more than purchase data, data scientists help e-commerce businesses improve customer service, find trends, and develop services or products.

-Communication: Possibly the most important soft skills across every industry, strong communication skills will help you “leverage all of the previous skills listed,” says Chen.
+- Communication: Possibly the most important soft skills across every industry, strong communication skills will help you “leverage all of the previous skills listed,” says Chen.